inspec/inspec-aws/docs/resources/aws_redshift_cluster.md

 # aws\_redshift\_cluster

-Use the `aws_redshift_cluster` InSpec audit resource to test detailed properties of an individual Redshift cluster.
+Use the `aws_redshift_cluster` InSpec audit resource to test detailed properties of an individual AWS Redshift cluster.

 ## Syntax

-An `aws_redshift_cluster` resource block uses resource parameters to search for an Redshift cluster, and then tests that Redshift cluster.
+An `aws_redshift_cluster` resource block uses resource parameters to search for a Redshift cluster, and then tests that Redshift cluster.
 If no Redshift clusters match, no error is raised, but the `exists` matcher will return `false` and all properties will be `nil`.
 If more than one Redshift cluster matches (due to vague search parameters), an error is raised.

     describe aws_redshift_cluster('test-cluster-id') do
       it { should exist }